ENG 4001A - Research Project Part A

 General Course Information

-Course Code ENG 4001A Course Research Project Part A Coordinating Unit Technology Education Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange N Prerequisites ENG 3005 Course Description The Research Project is the capstone experience for the Bachelor of Engineering (Honours).
+Course Code ENG 4001A Course Research Project Part A Coordinating Unit Centre for STEM Education and Innovation Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange N Prerequisites ENG 3005 Course Description The Research Project is the capstone experience for the Bachelor of Engineering (Honours).
 In this two-semester course, students work in small groups to solve authentic engineering problems with an emphasis on professional project management and communication.
 Academic supervisors in each engineering school provide offerings ranging in style from detailed design-build-test projects, industry-focused projects, or research-orientated projects.
 Projects involve technical components including theoretical analyses, simulations, and experiments.
 Assessments include formal oral and written deliverables at a graduate standard.

 Research Project Part A and Part B must be undertaken in consecutive semesters and acceptable progress is required in Part A before continuing in Part B.